Parent Assistance and Volunteering

 Community events and hosted fundraisers, including P&F initiatives

 Performance and Showcase Evenings which provide great opportunities for parents to engage with other families within the SCAS community

 Parent, Caregiver and Volunteer Code of Conduct

-Copies of the Declaration document are also available from the School Front Office.
-Signed Declarations should be returned to the School Front Office.
+Copies of the Declaration document are also available from the School Front Reception.
+Signed Declarations should be returned to the Front Reception.